jpetazzo/workflows/README.md

 - It always pushes the resulting images to GHCR.
 - If the GitHub repo is named `foo/bar`, the image on GHCR will be `ghcr.io/foo/bar`.
 - If your GitHub repo has a `DOCKER_HUB_TOKEN` secret, it will push the resulting images to the Docker Hub as well.
+- By default, it uses the Github repo owner as the Docker Hub username, but you can force it using the `DOCKER_HUB_USERNAME` input.
 - When pushing to the Docker Hub, it pushes to `foo/bar` (aka `docker.io/foo/bar`).

 Future features might include: